SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie set the timer for thirty five minutes.

-"Cake is in the oven," Pinkie announced, "how's the pancakes going?"
+"Cake is in the oven," Pinkie announced.
+"How's the pancakes going?"

 "Good, I think I can make one more after this," Rainbow said.